blenky36/suspense-broken-demo/README.md

-### NextJS Server Components Suspense Broken
+### NextJS App Router Streaming Navigation Blocked

-Server components are blocking on page navigation using redirect in a server component.
+- Server components are blocking on page navigation using redirect in a server component.
+After requesting a redirect, the browser waits until all promises are resolved and shows no fallback UI.

-- This app contains a form that will submit on the server and redirect to /suspense after 0.5s.
-- The suspense page is a server component that resolves its main promise in 0.5s.
-It also renders a server component wrapped in Suspense that resolves after a 5s delay.
-- On form submit we should see the initial suspense page after 1s and the other server component should display the fallback until it resolves after 5s.
-- However, on submission the page waits for the full 5s before redirecting to the suspense page with all content rendered (no falback).
+- Parallel routes are blocked on client side navigation when there is no loading.tsx in the route directory.
+The loading.tsx of the first parallel route isn't registered, but the second one is.
+- Parallel routes are not blocked on client side navigation when there is a loading.tsx in the route directory, but it only applies to the first parallel route.
+Same as above point, the second parallel route loading.tsx works as expected.